3db/3db/docs/usage/custom_controls.rst

 We will now go through the steps for implementing a custom control module.
 To make things clearer, we'll actually re-implement:

-- A "preprocessing" control, ``PositionControl``, that controls the main object's location in the scene.
+- A "preprocessing" control, ``OrientationControl``, that controls the main object's location in the scene.
 - A "postprocessing" control, ``CorruptionControl``, that adds corruptions to the rendered scenes.